Stark Resident Faculty

-Michael Gatto is an Adjunct Faculty member in the School of Theatre and Dance at Kent State Stark.
-In addition to teaching at Stark, Michael is the Stage Combat instructor at Cleveland State University.
-His performance experience includes professional work in New York, Cleveland, Akron, and Montgomery, AL. As a director, Michael has been the theatre director at Lake High School since 2008 and, as a fight choreographer, his credits include professional, non-equity, collegiate and high school productions.
-Michael received his MFA in Acting from the University of Alabama/ Alabama Shakespeare Festival.
+Michael Gatto is an adjunct faculty member in the School of Theatre and Dance at Kent State Stark.
+His performance experience includes professional work in New York, Cleveland, Akron, and Montgomery, AL. Michael was the visiting theatre director at Lake High School from 2008 to 2012 and, as a fight choreographer, his credits include professional, non-equity, collegiate and high school productions.
+Michael received his MFA in Classical Theatre from the University of Alabama/ Alabama Shakespeare Festival.

 You might recognize Ron Jarvis as a performer, producer, music director, and/or composer for such stalwart North East Ohio acts as The Buckeye Biscuit Band, Ital, First Light, Alex Bevan, Pat Dailey and, most recently, Macaw; the American Worldbeat Band.
 He is also an adjunct faculty member at Kent State where he has taught Art of the Theatre and Theatre Criticism classes as well as the three part series of Sound Design and Technology classes for the Entertainment Arts and Technologies certificates program.
 Ron has worked with world renowned directors Vincent Dowling (composition for The Winter’s Tale at Kent State) as well as Ping Chong (Blindness: The Irresistible Light Of Encounter at La Mama Theatre in NYC) and has served as a live mix consultant at Geauga Lake and Cedar Point Amusement Parks.
 Although his first sound design for Kent State Stark was for the 2002 production of Dancing at Lughnasa, since 2007 he has designed many of the Kent State Stark theatrical productions including Oklahoma!, The Marriage of Bette and Boo, Into the Woods, The Revenger’s Tragedy, The Mikado, Crazy for You, Dating is Tough to Do...and Funny, Too! and Songs for a New World.

-Louis Williams is the resident technical director, and scenic and lighting designer, at Kent State Stark and has designed over 200 productions in 30 years in theatre, opera, ballet and rock-n-roll.
+Louis Williams is the resident technical director, an adjunct faculty member and the scenic and lighting designer at Kent State Stark and has designed over 200 productions in 30 years in theatre, opera, ballet and rock-n-roll.
 This includes work with such theatre companies as: The American Ballet Theatre II, The Joffrey Ballet II, The Arizona Theatre Company, The Children’s Theatre Company of Minneapolis, The Kenley Players, The Ohio Light Opera, The Cleveland Opera, The Cinncinnati Opera, Southern Arizona Light Opera Company, Carousel Dinner Theatre, The Agora, Cleveland Ohio, The Temple Of Music And Art, Tucson, Arizona, ChildsPlay Inc, of Phoenix, Arizona, and The Scottsdale Civic Center, Scottsdale, Arizona.